MileHacker Logo

 Beach & Pool Clubs

-Luxury hotels usually have pools for swimming for guests.
-Yangon holds no coastal proximity, so no beach clubs are found within the city limits.
+Luxury hotels usually have swimming pools for guests.
+Yangon holds no coastal proximity, so no beach clubs are can be found in the city limits.
 Hotel pools offer urban refreshment.

 Urban Green Spaces